atolab/zenoh-web/content/docs/manual/plugins.md

     parent: manual
 ---

-The Zenoh router (`zenohd` executable) supports the loading of plugins at start-up.
+The Zenoh router (`zenohd` executable) supports the loading of plugins at start-up, or at runtime if write permission is configured on its admin space.

 A Zenoh plugin is a library that can be loaded by the Zenoh router at start-up.
 It shares a runtime with it, allowing the plugin to use the regular Zenoh rust APIs with the same peer ID.